Coach Lee on Hensley:

 "We certainly would not enjoy the kind of success we do now without the leadership that Debbie brings to this coaching staff.
 She is an outstanding leader of young women, and she has helped us attract many of the best players in the country to LSU with her tremendous recruiting ability.
 Her passion for the sport is unmatched by anyone I’ve ever worked with."

-It is for that reason that Hensley was promoted to the rank of associate head coach before the start of the 2008 campaign as she now enters her ninth season at LSU.
+It is for that reason that Hensley was promoted to the rank of associate head coach before the start of the 2008 campaign as she now enters her 10th season at LSU.

-Adding Hensley to his staff was an easy decision for Lee when he took the head coaching job in December 2004 after coaching together at Furman for three years.
+Adding Hensley to his staff was an easy decision for Lee when he took the head coaching position in December 2004 after coaching together at Furman for three years.

 “We certainly would not enjoy the kind of success we do now without the leadership that Debbie brings to this coaching staff,” Lee said.
 “She is an outstanding leader of young women, and she has helped us attract many of the best players in the country to LSU with her tremendous recruiting ability.
 Her passion for the sport is unmatched by anyone I’ve ever worked with.”

 That passion has certainly paid dividends on the field as Hensley has helped build LSU into the championship program it is today.
-The Tigers enter a new era of SEC soccer in 2013 as a club that has proven itself among the league’s elite since winning their first SEC Western Division championship in 2007.
-LSU have claimed four division titles and earned four trips to the NCAA Tournament in a six-year span in 2007, 2008, 2009 and 2011.
+In this new era of SEC soccer, the club has proven itself among the league’s elite since winning its first SEC Western Division championship in 2007.
+LSU has claimed four division titles and earned four trips to the NCAA Tournament during the past seven seasons, including the 2007, 2008, 2009 and 2011 seasons.

-LSU has also been on the cusp of claiming its first ever SEC championship with a trio of runner-up finishes on the league table over the past five seasons.
-That includes a record-breaking 2009 campaign in which the Tigers finished in second place in the final conference standings for the second year in a row while tying their school record for wins with a 15-4-5 overall record and establishing a school record output with an 8-2-1 mark and 25 points in SEC play.
+LSU has also been on the cusp of claiming its first ever SEC championship with a trio of second-place finishes on the league table during that time.
+It includes a record-breaking 2009 season during which the Tigers finished in second place in the final conference standings for the second year in a row while tying their school record for wins with a 15-4-5 overall record and establishing a school record output with an 8-2-1 mark and 25 points in SEC play.
 LSU was close to matching that effort in 2011 as the SEC runner-up again with an 8-3 conference record.

-In 2010, the Tigers advanced to the SEC Tournament semifinal for the fourth season in a row as they joined the powerful Florida Gators as the only programs in the SEC to advance to the semifinal round of the conference tourney in each season from 2007-10.
+In 2010, the Tigers advanced to the SEC Tournament semifinal for the fourth season in a row, joining the Florida Gators as the only programs in the SEC to advance to the semifinal round of the conference tourney in each season from 2007-10.

 Hensley has been a driving force in that success as she has established a reputation as one of the nation’s top recruiters attracting many of the best players in the country to Baton Rouge.

-She led the way in LSU signing its first ever Top 25 recruiting class in 2005 as the Tigers were ranked No. 25 on the recruiting trail that year.
+She led the way in LSU signing its first ever Top 25 recruiting class in 2005 as the Tigers were ranked No. 25 on the recruiting trail in her first season on staff.
 Hensley followed that effort in 2006 by helping Lee sign the first Top 10 recruiting class in the program’s history with a crop of future stars ranked No. 7 nationally in the Soccer Buzz Magazine recruiting rankings.

 “There’s no doubt that recruiting is the lifeblood of any program at this level, and we are certainly fortunate to have someone like Debbie leading our recruiting efforts,” Lee said.
 “She is an outstanding evaluator of talent and has the ability to target the players we feel can thrive in our program both on and off the field.
 That’s been a key in building the foundation we have now.”